 The Corporate Cocktails (‘CC’) is the first formal and premier event on the FMAA calendar.
 The CC is a formal networking function that also serves as an unparalleled information-gathering opportunity, promoting industry awareness among students and allowing them to engage firms throughout the evening in a relaxed manner.

 The CC never fails to attract excellent responses from, and generate strong rapport with, all parties involved.
 Our members mingle with industry professionals and sponsor firms in a non-competitive, social setting where canapés and beverages are served.
-The event also features an address from an eminent guest speaker within the business community.

 Hosted in March/May during the peak graduate recruitment period, the CC provides our members with the opportunity to explore the career opportunities available in various commerce-related fields and gain an insight into the recruitment processes adopted by each firm in attendance.